nwon24/north/doc/north.md

 By default, the file name is taken to be relative to the name of the file that includes it.
 Extra search paths can be added to the compiler via the `-I` flag.
-These directories are taken relative to the source file being compiled/interpreted.
+These directories are taken relative to the directory in which the compilation/simulation command is run.
 Multiple search paths need multiple `-I` flags.

 ## Command line arguments